marseguram/J296-Final-Project-Mar-Segura/README.md

 1. Go to the initial tab “NIJ_s_Recidivism_Challenge_Full” and create a pivot table.
 2. On the pivot table, set the row to “Program_Attendances” and the values to “Program_Attendances” as well.
 On values, it is important to select “Summarize by”-”COUNTA”.
-3. Copy the numbers and paste them in a new colum under the name “Num_total_prog”, which has the numbers of all prisoners by the number of programs they attended.
+3. Copy the numbers and paste them into a new column under the name “Num_total_prog”, which has the numbers of all prisoners by the number of programs they attended.
 4. Now create a filter in the pivot table under “Recidivism_within_3years”.
 In “Status” select “show per value” and then “true”.
-Copy the numbers and paste them in a new colum under the name “Num_rec_prog”, which has the number of recidivist prisoners by the number of programs they attended.
+Copy the numbers and paste them into a new column under the name “Num_rec_prog”, which has the number of recidivist prisoners by the number of programs they attended.
-5. In a new colum under the name “Per_rec_by_prog”, divide the “Num_rec_prog” colum into the “Num_total_prog” and multiply by one hundred.
-This colum expresses the percentage of recidivists by number of programs attended.
+5. In a new column under the name “Per_rec_by_prog”, divide “Num_rec_prog” (D2) into “Num_total_prog” (C2) and multiply by one hundred.
+This column expresses the percentage of recidivists by number of programs attended.

 <img width="815" alt="Recidivism by program attendance" src="https://user-images.githubusercontent.com/99926488/166185527-5721bab7-8371-43c9-9ff3-6d61c9abdd69.png">